davidng11/webapp/README.md

-Using a react template for Frankie's Bakery
+Using a react template

 ---NOTE:
-Frankie's Bakery is a fictional business created for demonstrative purposes only
+A test webapp created for demonstrative purposes only

 ---WEBSITE TEMPLATE---
-The original Author of the Template that is used came from the following two sources
+The original Author of the Template that is used came from the following two sources https://react-landing-page-template-93ne.vercel.app/#contact https://github.com/issaafalkattan/React-Landing-Page-Template/tree/master

-From Author template
-https://react-landing-page-template-93ne.vercel.app/#contact

-https://github.com/issaafalkattan/React-Landing-Page-Template/tree/master